caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 ## Placeholder Internals

-Internally, placeholders are simply a string in format `{foo.bar}` used as valid configuration values, which is later parsed at runtime.
+Placeholders are a string in the format `{foo.bar}` used as dynamic configuration values, which is later evaluated at runtime.

 Placeholders-like strings which start with a dollar sign (`{$FOO}`), are evaulated at Caddyfile parse time, and do not need to be dealt with by your plugin.
 This is because these are not placeholders, but Caddyfile-specific [environmental variable substitution](/docs/caddyfile/concepts#environment-variables), they just happen to share the `{}` syntax.